December 16, 2022

 These systems generally become a part of CBTC, PTC, or ETCS.
 For instance, CBTC implementation eliminates the need for the driver – all operations are performed automatically.
 Moving blocks calculation allows setting a maximum allowable speed of train movement.

-Benefits and Drawbacks of Digital Type of Train Control System
+Benefits and Drawbacks of Digital Type of Train Control Systems

 The benefits of modern train control systems are apparent and can generally be summarized as the following: